durangoretro/web/docs/other/future.md

 Here You can find Information about Future projects that can be in development in the future.
 You can find new features or revisions of the Durango Computer Project.

+## Durango Code

+Durango Code, is a [Visual Studio Code](https://code.visualstudio.com/) Extension for create and develop software for Durango.
+This Extension, adds a new commands for speed up the Development Time.
+Here is a list of some of the Commands:

+* Create a new Durango Project: creates the minimal files for develop for Durango.
+* Compile Project: Compile the project using the Durango Tools.
+* Clean project: Clean Build directory.
+* Execute(Perdita): Run a new Instance of Perdita with the current rom.
+* Send to Durango (Raspberry Pi): If you are using NanoBoot or another rom, you can send and execute the Rom using the NanoLink Interface.
+Only for use with Raspberry Pi.
+* Load File Using PSV: Load a Basic File and send to Durango (or Perdita); using PSV.
+* Save File using PSV: Save the current Basic File to Your Machine, using PSV.

+!!! info
+    This Project is under construction; is only in design and definition stage and is not ready yet.

+## Durango Imager

+If you are going to use the Durango Development Cartridge, you can use this application to select all the Durango Roms, generate an image, and flash to the SDCard.

+!!! warning
+    This Project is under design stage, the current features, can be changed in the future.

 ## VeraCruz
  A quantum leap above the 8-bit, 6502-based Durango home computers.
 The use of the advanced 65C816 CPU will allow full compatibility of well-behaved minimOS applications, but also the availability of a much larger address space and higher speed (especially with 16-bit math).

 The ultimate goal is to reach the 3M benchmark (1 MiB of memory, 1 Mpixel on screen, 1 MIPS).
 The current Veracruz model lacks only the "second M", topping at ~0.25 Mpixel (512x512).

 * **Veracruz**: the entry-level 5 MHz 65C816 workstation
 * **SIXtation·P**: ~7 MHz portrait display workstation[^1]